Bugzey/Resource-Allocator-Client/README.md

   -h, --help            show this help message and exit
 ```

+###	Special Keys
+Some attributes are handled in a different way depending on the key used.
+The keys are not limited
+to an action or to a resource type:

+* image - the input is a path to an image file.
+It is read and encoded in base64 before being sent
+  to the server

 ##	Contributing
 New functionality should be added via creating feature or bug fix branches and issuing a pull